 It’s never too early to begin thinking about saving for your child’s wedding.
-If you start before the teenage years, you could consider higher growth potential investments like stocks or mutual funds.
-If you’re saving closer to the wedding date, a money market account may be more appropriate.
+Higher growth investments, such as stocks or mutual funds are more effective when starting out early.
+However, money market accounts may be the most liquid, interest-bearing solution for a wedding date that is quickly approaching.
 A word to the wise though: Saving for a wedding is an admirable goal, but may need to be prioritized after college and retirement savings.

 Don’t offer what you don’t have

 Let’s say you want to give your son or daughter $10,000 for the wedding.
 You may have $10,000 stashed away in stocks, but what’ll you do if the market takes a significant downturn before you cash out?
-Consider offering what you have in cash, a savings account or in a certificate of deposit instead.
+To avoid these types of situations, many parents choose to give gifts in cash, a savings account or a certificate of deposit.

 Don’t dip into your retirement savings

-If you withdraw money from your retirement account before you’re 59½, you’ll face a 10% penalty on top of the taxes you’ll pay.
+If you withdraw money from your employer's savings plan before you’re 59½, you’ll face a 10% penalty on top of the taxes you’ll pay.
 And you might not be able to replenish your account, which may really set you back.
 You may think you’re doing your child a huge favor by making the sacrifice now, but think about how she might feel if she has to start helping you with your living expenses later in life.